 - dry needling

 - exercises to improve strength and flexibility

 - activity modification advice

 Other intervention for radius fracture

 Despite appropriate physiotherapy management, some patients with this condition do not improve adequately and may require other intervention.
 The treating physiotherapist or doctor can advise on the best course of management when this is the case.
-This may include further investigations such as X-rays, CT scan, MRI or bone scan, extended periods of plaster cast immobilization or referral to appropriate medical authorities who can advise on any intervention that may be appropriate to improve the fractured radius.
-Occasionally, patients may require surgery to stabilize the fracture and a bone graft to aid fracture healing.
+This may include further investigations such as X-rays, CT scan, MRI or bone scan, extended periods of plaster cast immobilisation or referral to appropriate medical authorities who can advise on any intervention that may be appropriate to improve the fractured radius.
+Occasionally, patients may require surgery to stabilise the fracture and a bone graft to aid fracture healing.

 Exercises for a radius fracture

-The following exercises are commonly prescribed to patients with a fractured radius following confirmation that the fracture has healed, and, removal of the plaster cast (or, sometimes, following surgery to stabilize the fracture with plates and / or screws).
+The following exercises are commonly prescribed to patients with a fractured radius following confirmation that the fracture has healed, and, removal of the plaster cast (or, sometimes, following surgery to stabilise the fracture with plates and / or screws).
 You should discuss the suitability of these exercises with your physiotherapist prior to beginning them.
 Generally, they should be performed 3 times daily and only provided they do not cause or increase symptoms.